Phoenix-Protocol-Group/phoenix-frontend/packages/state/README.md

 3. Utilize the available hooks and utilities provided by React Query to manage and interact with the application's state.
 4. Customize the state management as needed, utilizing the options and configurations available in React Query and the State package.

-## Providers

-The State package provides the following providers to include in the Core package:

-- `WalletProvider`: Handles all wallet and chain-related states.
-- `StateProvider`: Handles all React Query states, including queried data from the chain as well as app-specific states.
-- `PhoenixProvider`: Combines the `WalletProvider` and `StateProvider` for easier setup in the Core package.

-Refer to the respective provider documentation for detailed instructions on their usage and configurations.